gSchool/usaa-preassessment-block/units/00-Git/00-Git.checkpoint.md

 # Git Assessment

-This assessment is to help determine which courses need to be taken and not an evaluation of your job performance.
-If you do not know the answer to the question please do not try to research the answer, just leave it blank.
-Guessing on a question or researching the answer could skew the results that help us identify what materials to cover.
+This assessment helps determine which courses need to be taken and is *not* an evaluation of your job performance.
+If you do not know the answer to a question, please do not try to research the answer, just leave it blank.
+Guessing on a question or researching the answer can skew the results that help us identify what materials to cover.

 <!--BEGIN CHALLENGE-->
 ### !challenge
 * type: multiple-choice
 * id: 9aa5f54c-0c31-402f-b6f1-c3af6370bda0
-* title: What is the central server called?
+* title: A reference to the central repository
 * topics: git
 ##### !question
-The central server where changes are sent is generally called the:
+The central repository where changes are sent is generally called the:
 ##### !end-question
 ##### !options
 * Head